 Unlike the US the more rural you go the more expensive things actually get.

 Beer generally now costs between 7 and 12 dollars a pint (600 ml).
 You can get it cheaper if you drink stock standard mass produced lagers.
 But they usually come with a big headache.
 Half way decent bottles of wine start from about $14.
-You can get cheaper cleanskin bottles but they are usually a bit hit and miss. almost 2 years agoAnswered by Tom via WorldNomads.com
+You can get cheaper cleanskin bottles but they are usually a bit hit and miss. about 2 years agoAnswered by Tom via WorldNomads.com